rhiaro/network-affect/index.md

 "I can't take you into the growing rooms."
 They could see more light up ahead, spilling out of windows on either side of the passage.
 "Well I could but we'd have to get all suited up and it's not really worth the trouble.
 But you'll like this.
 Even Chinchilla likes this.
 We have a whole little museum in the break room."

 Coral talked Bird through a display of items in a series of transparent cabinets.
 The room where mycolab functionaries rested and made themselves hot drinks of instant _thurm_ was large by Station standards.
 It contained comfortable floor cushions, similar to those in the Education District, and was furnished in tones of soft pinks and browns.
-It felt earthy, Bird thought upon entering, without even realy knowing what that term meant.
+It felt earthy, Bird thought upon entering, without even really knowing what that term meant.

 The display ran along the longest curved wall, farthest from the door.
 Chinchilla made herself a drink and took a seat nearby, having seen all of the artefacts many times before.

 The oldest item was a piece of a preserved tree bark, complete with remains of the armillaria that had killed it; a hundred year old tree, consumed by a thousand year old fungus, about two thousand years ago, measured by planet time.
 Bird gawked.
 "How did they _get_ that!"

 The first fungal computer circuit was there, as well as an example of one of the earliest designs for adaptive self-repairing fabric.
-Apart from the ancient bark, everything on display was from the past five centuries, after the great cascade falure that had resulted in the planet being ultimately unable to sustain life had begin.
+Apart from the ancient bark, everything on display was from the past five centuries, after the great cascade failure that had resulted in the planet being ultimately unable to sustain life had begun.
 Humans had lived down there, in degrees of chaos, for a full hundred years before managing to work out how to survive in the middle atmosphere, above the wreck of the planet and its churning skies.
 Much was lost during that time, and during the century following in the frantic scrabble to vacate the surface.

 As children they had done an exercise to imagine what living on a planet was like.
 To walk and walk and never reach the end.
 To live directly out in space, with no enclosure at all.
 To share a home with _billions_ of other humans and uncountable numbers of non-humans too.
 It seemed like it would be cramped and busy, compared to life on the Station.